by Carlito Rovira

 The young Pedro Albizu Campos gained recognition among African American figures for being very critical of the racism within the United States.
 Campos’s mother was Black, which gave him first-hand insight into the impact of racist oppression.
 Campos’s outspoken oratory against the “racist practices in the house of the empire” caught the attention of Pan-Africanist leader Marcus Garvey, who traveled to Puerto Rico to meet the renowned leader.

 Despite their differences in goals and tactics, this meeting was highly symbolic for that period in history.
 The Russian Revolution emboldened workers’ struggles and nationalist movements throughout the world, including the United States and Puerto Rico, and instilled a sense of vulnerability in the U.S. capitalist class.

 Black Struggle Inspires Puerto Rican Militancy

-The Spanish-American War had a significant impact on African Americans, amongst them soldiers who were sent to wage the colonial war.
+The Spanish-American War had a significant impact on African Americans, especially Black soldiers who were sent to wage colonial war on behalf of U.S. imperialism.
 Black troops resented their white officers using racial slurs against Filipino people, which were reminiscent of their own experience in the United States.
 Many Black soldiers defected to join the anti-colonial Filipino guerrilla army.
 The most notable of them was David Fagan, of the 24th Infantry Division.
 Fagan won the admiration and respect of the Filipino people and was made a commander in their guerrilla army.